oli77za/chlog-tool/README.md

  4. **Push** your work back up to your fork
  5. Submit a **Pull request** so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!
+**NOTE**: Be sure to merge the latest from "upstream" before making a pull request!

+### Linting

+Please make sure your changes pass `eslint`.
+This will help make sure code is consistent throughout the project.
+After installing the node dependencies for this project you can run `yarn lint`

+### Testing

+Please make sure your changes are covered by testing and don't break existing tests.
+Testing is essential for determining backward compatibility and catching breaking changes.
+You can run tests with `yarn test`